MarkusMusch/bot/README.md

 #### Full Portfolio Backtest

-Setting up a full portfolio backtest works almost the same way as setting up a portfolio for live trading which has been explained above.
+Setting up a full portfolio backtest works almost the same way as setting up a portfolio for live trading, which has been explained above.

 To assemble your portfolio, define your tradable assets in Assets.py.
 Import them into the backtest_portfolio.py module like this: